-As shown, the project would result in 6,222 MT CO2E per year.
+As shown, the manufacturing use would result in 2,820 MT CO2E per year and the retail uses would result in 3,402 MT CO2E per year for a project total of 6,222 MT CO2E per year.
 Since the project exceeds the 3,000 MT CO2E threshold, the project is required to demonstrate compliance with the County's CAP Screening Tables and achieve a minimum 100 points as identified in the CAP.